T. Markus Funk: Awards and recognition

 Funk has been the recipient of numerous awards and recognition throughout his career.
-A Fellow of the American Law Institute, he was given the Attorney General's Award (John Marshall Award) for his work on Operation Family Secret.
-He is the only person to have received both the Department of Justice's Attorney General's Award and the State Department's Superior Honor Award.
+A Fellow of the American Law Institute, he was given the Attorney General's Award (John Marshall Award) for his work on Operation Family Secret and the 2018 Burton Award for Distinguished Legal Writing.
+He is the only person to have received both the Department of Justice's Attorney General's Award and the U.S. Department of State's Superior Honor Award.
 In 2013, he was named Lawyer of the Year by Law Week Colorado, and in 2012 he was named Colorado's top Corporate/Compliance Lawyer.
-In 2014, the ABA awarded Funk the Frank Carrington Crime Victim Award (given to the person or organization who has done the most for victims of crime).
+In 2014, the ABA awarded Funk the Frank Carrington Crime Victim Award (given to the person or organization who has done the most for victims of crime), and in 2023 he received the University of Illinois Distinguished Alumnus award and was inducted into the Bloomington High School Hall of Fame.